 Cosmic Radiation Monitoring for Aircrews

 Aircrews and passengers of corporate jets are particularly vulnerable to in-flight radiation exposures.
-An accurate monitoring of radiation after each flight allows to keep track of annual doses received.
+Accurate monitoring of radiation after each flight allows keeping track of annual doses received.

 Because of the higher flying altitude, the radiation doses received by corporate jets are higher than the doses received by aircrews and passengers of commercial airlines, and 30-50 times greater than those received by radiation workers in the nuclear industry!

 Existing tools based on monthly average readings are imprecise measures of an individual's in-flight exposure to cosmic radiation - especially during solar storms.
 Because of the inaccuracy of existing tools for measuring exposure, more and more aircrews may be receiving a larger than recommended dose of cosmic radiation.

 Verifavia offers aircrews and passengers of corporate jets an opportunity to accurately monitor the dose of cosmic radiation received after each flight with the use of the GlobaLog® system.

 The GlobaLog® system is the world's most advanced and most precise tool for managing the risk of overexposure to cosmic radiation.
 The 'brain' of the GlobaLog® system is an advanced relations database able to handle the complex interplay of five key factors affecting individual exposure to cosmic radiation: